Southborough Community Power Choice

 Please note: The program cannot guarantee savings compared with National Grid’s Basic Service price.
 The Southborough Community Power Choice price is fixed until February 2020, but National Grid’s Basic Service price changes every 6 months for residential and commercial accounts and every 3 months for industrial accounts.
 Future National Grid Basic Service prices are not known.
 Program participants are free to opt out of the program at any time with no fee or penalty.

 Participating in the program

-If you have already signed a contract with an electricity supplier, your electricity account will not be automatically enrolled in the program.
-However, you are invited to join the program at any time.
-To enroll, please call the program’s electricity supplier, Public Power, at 1-800-830-2944.
+If your account is not enrolled, it is likely because either your account was already with another electricity supplier at the time the program launched, or because you opted out of the program.
+If you wish to enroll in Southborough Community Power Choice, you are welcome to do so.
+To enroll. please call the program’s electricity supplier, Public Power, at 1-800-830-2944 and request enrollment.
 Please note: Before joining, we recommend that you check carefully the terms of your agreement with your electricity supplier to be sure you are not charged an early termination fee.

 You will see two changes on your National Grid electricity bill beginning the month after you are enrolled:

 - Public Power will be listed as your electricity supplier